Guide to Professionalism in the Workplace

-- Speaking clearly and respectfully without using slang or unnecessary jargon
+Speaking clearly and respectfully without using slang or jargon

-- Avoiding saying anything negative about previous employers or colleagues
+Avoiding any negative comments about previous employers or colleagues

 Professionalism with customers

-If you have direct contact with customers, clients, patients or others your organization serves, it’s important to you display proper professionalism at all times.
+If you have direct contact with customers, clients, patients or others served by your organization, it’s important to display proper professionalism at all times.
 However, it’s also crucial you adapt your behavior and language to your audience.
 For example, a professional demeanor working with children will be notably different than one working with busy stakeholders.

 Professionalism with colleagues

-Navigating professionalism can become more complex when you’re interacting with your coworkers.
-While you should always treat them with respect and tolerance, you may also form friendships and certain formalities may feel unnatural.
+Navigating professionalism can become more complex when you’re interacting with your co-workers.
+While you should always treat them with respect and tolerance, you may also form friendships that make certain formalities may feel unnatural.
 However, you should still be wary of acting in an unprofessional manner or engaging in misconduct.
 Avoid jokes or stories that might be perceived as offensive or insensitive.

-When you’re in the work environment, you should maintain a clear sense of professionalism that’s different from how you would act in a casual environment.
+When you’re in a work environment, you should maintain a clear sense of professionalism that’s different from how you would act in a casual environment.
 This includes:

 Developing your professionalism is essential for launching and advancing a successful career.
 While your industry and workplace environment has a significant impact on which aspects of professionalism are most important, adopting the characteristics and habits listed above can help ensure you’re prepared no matter where you work.

 - How To Thrive in a Job Where "We’ve Always Done It This Way"